Liamayyy/team5-capstone/fine-tuning/README.md

 module load Miniconda3 &&
 source activate fine-tuning
 ```
+NOTE: If you exit a GPU session and want to pull up the conda enviroment in a new GPU session, you usually only have to run this code again (as opposed to deleting the old enviroment and creating a new one).
+Doing this for new jobs will save lots of development time.

 ## Install Axolotl
 Make sure you are inside the main axolotl repository or this will not work.
 ```